minvws/nl-covid19-data-dashboard/README.md

 ## Development & Contribution process

 The core team works directly from this open-source repository.
-If you plan to propose changes, we recommend to open an issue beforehand where we can discuss your planned changes.
+If you plan to propose changes, we recommend opening an issue beforehand where we can discuss your planned changes.
 This increases the chance that we might be able to use your contribution (or it avoids doing work if there are reasons why we wouldn't be able to use it).